rreddyt/ge-samples-poc/msft-mock-api-mcp/README.md

 # 🧰 Microsoft Graph (Entra ID) MCP Integration Server PoC

-A complete Proof of Concept (PoC) demonstrating how to integrate employee directory lookups (Microsoft Entra ID / Graph API) with **Gemini Enterprise (Vertex AI Agent Builder)** using the **Model Context Protocol (MCP)**.
+A complete mock MCP implementation to integrate employee directory lookups (Microsoft Entra ID / Graph API) with agents deployed in **Gemini Enterprise Agent Platform** using the **Model Context Protocol (MCP)**.

-This server runs on **Google Cloud Run**, is backed by a mock dataset in **Google BigQuery**, and exposes secure, real-time tool-calling capabilities to your Gemini Enterprise AI agents.
+This mock server runs on **Google Cloud Run**, is backed by a mock dataset in **Google BigQuery**, and exposes secure, real-time tool-calling capabilities to your Gemini Enterprise AI agents.

 ---

 ## 🛠️ 1.
 Prerequisites & GCP Configuration

-Before building, deploying, and running this PoC, ensure that your Google Cloud environment has the required APIs enabled and appropriate IAM roles assigned.
+Before building, deploying, and running this sample, ensure that your Google Cloud environment has the required APIs enabled and appropriate IAM roles assigned.

 ### 1. Required Google Cloud APIs
 Run the following command to enable all the required services in your project: